Council Foundation Logo Leaders Edge

 The Council’s Future Advisory Committee

-Reporting to The Council’s Board of Directors, this committee serves to identify and advise on important issues relative to the future of the insurance brokerage business and the impact these issues will have on both the membership and the association.
-They will bring forth innovation and advocacy considerations to meet these issues.
-This Board-appointed, member-led advisory committee, will utilize a disciplined innovation process to explore, test, and recommend new Council programs, utilities, partners and positions statements that will advance the goals or our member companies and prepare the brokerage industry for future inflection points.
-An additional goal to help build overall skills of agility and innovation mindset for Council members.
+This committee serves to identify and advise The Council’s Board of Directors on important issues relative to the future of the insurance brokerage business and the potential impact that these issues will have on both the membership and the association.
+This member-led advisory committee, a Board-appointed body, will utilize a disciplined innovation process to explore, test, and recommend new Council programs, utilities, partners and positions statements that will advance the goals or our member companies and prepare the brokerage industry for future inflection points.

 COMMITTEE PROFILE

 The advisory committee is intended to be a collection of diverse individuals who bring unique knowledge and skills to support the Board of Directors in effectively guiding the organization forward.
-The committee should be comprised of visionaries, builders, ideators, long-term thinkers and ambassadors of the future and reflect the ethnic diversity the industry aspires to represent.
+The committee should be comprised of visionaries, builders, ideators, long-term thinkers and ambassadors of the future.

 • Individuals should bring unique experiences and viewpoints to the table, acknowledging that different perspectives are critical to growing and evolving member businesses.